Abortion in Mauritius: Post-2012

-In 2018, MP Kavy Ramano said that abortion should be decriminalized.
+In 2018, MP Kavy Ramano said that abortion should be decriminalszed.
 MLF founder and writer Lindsey Collen and MFPWA president Vidya Charan have argued that the grounds for legal abortion are too restrictive.
 Collen said in 2019 that attitudes had shifted, saying, "Society does not blame women who have abortions anymore."
 The group L'Action Familiale has opposed legal abortion.

-Lack of access to abortion has led women in Mauritius to commit infanticide.
-One such case on 3 January 2022 led to protests against the abortion ban.
-The same year, gynecologist Arvind Ramgulam had his license revoked for performing abortions, prompting debate about the ban.
+A case of infanticide 3 January 2022 led to protests against the abortion ban.
+The same year, gynaecologist Arvind Ramgulam had his licence revoked for performing abortions, prompting debate about the ban.
 The Ministry of Health developed a sexual and reproductive health plan in 2022, which addressed abortion.
-In 2023, it began the first study on the causes and effects of illegal abortion in Mauritius.
+In 2023, the ministry began the first study on the causes and effects of illegal abortion in Mauritius.
 A case of infanticide in Chemin-Grenier in April 2025, as well as another in Rose-Hill in August 2025, sparked further debate about abortion.

 Prevalence

 In 2013, MLF and MFPWA estimated that the country's abortion rate was between 10,000 and 15,000 per year.
 This was much higher than the Ministry of Health's official abortion statistics, which comprised 3 cases in 2015, 14 in 2016 and 7 in 2017.
 The annual incidences of abortion complications were over 400.
 In 2018, the United Nations reported a "high number of pregnancies among adolescents and non-medical abortions".
 Most women who receive abortions are aged 16 to 23 and are unmarried.
 The most common reason is failure of birth control.
-Abortion is a taboo subject in the country. and it is controversial among women's rights activists.
+Abortion is a taboo subject in the country, and it is controversial among women's rights activists.
 Abortion-rights activists have pushed for increased discussion of the subject.

 The most common abortion method prescribed by doctors is Cytotec.
 Illegal abortions may be induced with drugs or with home remedies that induce vaginal contractions.
 According to anthropologist Laurence Pourchez, folk healers in Mauritius describe tisanes with ingredients such as red pineapple leaves as abortifacients.
 Other abortifacient plants were introduced from India, including papaya and peepal, although other medical uses of these plants are more common in Mauritius.
 Abortions using traditional remedies often result in complications requiring medical care, often among minors.
-The rate of treatment of post-abortion complications is 3–4 per 1,000 women, lower than many African countries.
+The rate of treatment of post-abortion complications is 3–4 per 1,000 women of reproductive age, lower than many African countries.